 Pub.
 Util.
-Code Section 311(g)(1) provides that resolutions must be served to all parties and subject to at least 30 days public review.
+Code Section 311(g)(1) provides that resolutions must be served to all parties and subject to at least 30 days of public review.
 However, given that this Resolution is issued outside of a formal proceeding, interested stakeholders need not have party status in a Commission proceeding in order to submit comments.
-Comments are due 20 days from the mailing date of this Resolution.
-Replies will not be accepted.
+This Resolution was mailed on September 16, 2022, for comment, and comments were due 20 days from the mailing date.
+Replies were not accepted.